PeepalFarm/peepalfarm.github.io/markdown/work.md

 Before starting our own initiatives in Delhi and Dharamsala, we were helping other people doing animal welfare work.
 They were in a tough situation and we were looking for purpose.

 * 2013 Friends of IACC; helping Lorraine and Ingrid.
-* 2014 Animal Rescue Kerala; helping Avis.
+* 2014 Animal Rescue Kerala; helping Avis exit Animal Resuce Kerala.
 * 2014 Fighting cruelty with compassion; helping Dipala

 -->